brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 **Note**: _If you delete a hostname from the list, it will not be served anymore (the request will run agains the default route).
-Nevertheless, you should also manually delete the DNS entry from Cloudflare since it can not be deleted by the Add-On._
+Nevertheless, you should also manually delete the DNS entry from Cloudflare since it can not be deleted by the Add-on._

 ### Option: `nginx_proxy_manager`

-If you want to use the Cloudflare Tunnel with the Add-On [Nginx Proxy Manager][nginx_proxy_manager], you can do so by setting this option.
+If you want to use the Cloudflare Tunnel with the Add-on [Nginx Proxy Manager][nginx_proxy_manager], you can do so by setting this option.

 ```yaml